15/3 Credit Card Payment Method: What It Is & How It Works

 When Does the 15/3 Credit Card Payment Method Work?

-While there’s no harm in making two payments each month, most people who are already paying their credit card balances in full each month are unlikely to see a huge benefit.
+While there’s no harm in making two payments each month, most people who are already paying their credit card balances in full each month aren’t unlikely to see a significant benefit.
 One scenario where the 15/3 credit card method might make sense, however, is if you have a relatively low credit limit relative to your overall monthly spending.
 If you regularly approach or hit your credit limit in the middle of the month, making a payment in the middle of the month can have a relatively big impact on your credit utilization ratio and thus your credit score.

-Another possible reason to pay on a bi-monthly basis instead of only once a month is if you have outstanding credit card debt that you’re working to pay down.
+Another possible reason to pay on a bimonthly basis instead of only once a month is if you have outstanding credit card debt that you’re working to pay down.
 If you make only the credit card minimum payment, you’ll end up paying a large amount of interest before you pay off your balance.
 By paying every two weeks instead, you end up making additional payments, which can help lower the total amount of interest that you have to pay before your balance is completely paid off.

 Recommended: When Are Credit Card Payments Due?